The different types of injections for ankle osteoarthritis pain

-Conventional treatment usually starts with pain relievers and anti-inflammatories to reduce pain and swelling.
+Your familiar trail of treatment started with conservative care options that included pain relievers that were stronger than the ones you can purchase over-the-counter and anti-inflammatories that were stronger than the ones you can purchase over-the-counter to reduce pain and swelling.
+Steroid injections such as cortisone are often prescribed in order to bring temporary pain relief.
 Arch supports in the shoes may be recommended to compensate for the change in one’s gait and to cushion the act of walking.

 Ankle Fusion and Ankle Replacement

-For a much more detailed discussion ankle surgery please see our article on Ankle Fusion and Ankle Replacement.
+For a much more detailed discussion of ankle surgery please see our article on Ankle Fusion and Ankle Replacement.

-Arthrodesis is a surgical pain relieving procedure that fuses the bones of the joint making it one continuous bone.
+Arthrodesis is a surgical pain-relieving procedure that fuses the bones of the joint making it one continuous bone.
 The surgeon uses pins or screws and rods to hold the bones in the proper position while the joints fuse.
 This also dramatically reduces mobility and range of motion.

-Doctors at the Department of Orthopaedic Surgery, College of Medicine, Chungbuk National University in Korea writing in the journal Foot and Ankle International found:
+Doctors at the Department of Orthopaedic Surgery, College of Medicine, Chungbuk National University in Korea writing in the journal Foot and Ankle International (9) found:

-“Ankle fusion combined with calcaneal sliding osteotomy (surgeons break your heal bone to restructure the joint complex) can be an effective operative option for ball and socket ankle deformity with advanced arthritis.
-In spite of increased complication rate, reliable pain relief, and restoration of gait ability through correcting hindfoot malalignment could improve the quality of life.”(4)
+“Ankle fusion combined with a calcaneal sliding osteotomy (surgeons break your heel bone to restructure the joint complex) can be an effective operative option for ball and socket ankle deformity with advanced arthritis.
+In spite of increased complication rate, reliable pain relief, and restoration of gait ability through correcting hindfoot malalignment could improve the quality of life.”

-In other words you need to gamble reliable pain relief against increased complication rate and the chance for greater pain and immobility.
+In other words, you need to gamble reliable pain relief against increased complication rate and the chance for greater pain and immobility.

-As far as ankle replacement goes, this is addressed in a November 2016 paper from Canadian University researchers who also published in the journal Foot and Ankle International.
+As far as ankle replacement goes, this is addressed in a November 2016 (10) paper from Canadian University researchers who also published in the journal Foot and Ankle International.

-“Repeated surgery can be a measure of failure of the primary surgery.
+“Repeated surgery can be a measure of the failure of primary surgery.
 Future reoperations might be avoided if the cause is recognized and procedures or devices modified accordingly.
-Reoperations result in costs to both patient and the health care system.
-This paper proposes a new classification system for reoperations in end-stage ankle arthritis, and analyzes reoperation rates for ankle joint replacement and arthrodesis surgeries.”(5)
+Reoperations result in costs to both patients and the health care system.
+This paper proposes a new classification system for reoperations in end-stage ankle arthritis, and analyzes reoperation rates for ankle joint replacement and arthrodesis surgeries.”